mono/website/docs/web/fastcgi/index.md

 1. The browser tries accessing a page.
 It finds the host and sends it HTTP GET request.
 2. The web server receives the request, recognizes that it is supposted to send it to a given socket, in this case `"/tmp/fastcgi-mono-server-0"`, connects to it, and sends the request in the CGI format using FastCGI records.
-3.  `fastcgi-mono-server receives` the request and creates a `Mono.WebServer.FastCgi.WorkerRequest` (a subclass of [http:/monodoc/T:System.Web.Hosting.SimpleWorkerRequest System.Web.Hosting.SimpleWorkerRequest]) and processes the request.
+3.  `fastcgi-mono-server receives` the request and creates a `Mono.WebServer.FastCgi.WorkerRequest` (a subclass of [System.Web.Hosting.SimpleWorkerRequest](http://docs.go-mono.com/index.aspx?link=T:System.Web.Hosting.SimpleWorkerRequest) and processes the request.
-4.  [http:/monodoc/T:System.Web.Hosting.SimpleWorkerRequest SimpleWorkerRequest] checks for an existing compiled version of the requested page.
+4. [SimpleWorkerRequest](http://docs.go-mono.com/index.aspx?link=T:System.Web.Hosting.SimpleWorkerRequest) checks for an existing compiled version of the requested page.
 If it does not exist, the page is converted into C\# (or the specified language) and compiled.
 It then invokes Render on the compiled representation of the page.
-5. The page is rendered and sent back to the [http:/monodoc/T:System.Web.Hosting.SimpleWorkerRequest SimpleWorkerRequest]
+5. The page is rendered and sent back to the [SimpleWorkerRequest](http://docs.go-mono.com/index.aspx?link=T:System.Web.Hosting.SimpleWorkerRequest)
 6. Overwritten method calls in the FastCGI WorkerRequest send the response back to the web server using FastCGI records.
 7. The web server sends the response back to the browser.
 8. The browser displays the page.